kbroman/pkg_primer/pages/depends.md

 ---
 layout: page
 title: Connecting to other packages
+description: How to use (and document usage of) functions from other R
+             packages within your R package
 ---

 Generally, your R package will make use of functions in other R